planit-group/Rplanit/README.md

 ## Installation

+NOTE: the following instructions are mostly outdated.

+To perform radiobiological evaluations see also [Survival](https://github.com/batuff/Survival).
+An integration of Rplanit with Survival is underway.

+To perform simulations and optimizations of treatments (TPS) an integration with the updated code Planit (based on [Russo et al. 2016](http://dx.doi.org/10.1088/0031-9155/61/1/183) and with [Topas](http://www.topasmc.org/) is underway.

 ### Ubuntu (12.04 64bit)
 * The following libraries need to be installed from the Ubuntu repository (from the terminal shell prompt):
 ```